 Cucurbit intoxication also referred to as toxic squash syndrome (not to be confused with toxic shock syndrome), can occur when individuals eat squash and it contains a poisonous chemical called cucurbitacin E.

 Cucurbit poisoning is extremely rare, despite the fact that it can be fatal.

-Salads, sandwiches, and sauce may all benefit from the addition of peppers.
+Salads, sandwiches, and sauces may all benefit from the addition of peppers.

 However, if you’re trying to avoid foods that cause inflammation, you might want to cut back on the pepper.

-Peppers, like pumpkin, sweet potato, & red tomatoes, are classified nightshades and can induce arthritic and joint discomfort, according to Tavoularis.
+Peppers, like pumpkin, sweet potato, and red tomatoes, are classified nightshades and can induce arthritic and joint discomfort, according to Tavoularis.

 Taco toppings must include radishes (with cilantro and a squeeze of fresh lime, please).